 Dr Angelica B. Ortiz de Gortari

-Critical inquiry on the psychosocial implications of interactive technologies has been my professional passion since undergraduate school when I conducted one of the first studies on Internet pathological use in 2000.
+Critical inquiry on the psychosocial implications of interactive technologies has been my professional passion since undergraduate school when I conducted one of the first studies on pathological Internet use in 2000.

-I have dedicated a large part of my academic career to investigating Game Transfer Phenomena, jumping from country to country; Sweden, UK, Norway and Belgium.
+I have dedicated a large part of my academic career to investigating Game Transfer Phenomena, jumping from country to country, Sweden, UK, Norway and Belgium.

 In 2015, I obtained my PhD in Psychology at Nottingham Trent University with my thesis “Exploring Game Transfer Phenomena: A multimodal research approach for investigating video games’ effects”.
 For my research, I received a doctoral award for excellence.

-The latest phase in my research on GTP was funded by the European Union and the University of Liège with my Marie Curie COFUND Postdoctoral Research Fellowship.
+Later on, my research on GTP was funded by the European Union and the University of Liège with my Marie Curie COFUND Postdoctoral Research Fellowship.